Rashid al-Din Hamadani: Loss of influence and death

 In 1312, his colleague Sa'd-al-Din Mohammad Avaji fell from power and was replaced by Taj-al-Din Ali-Shah Jilani.
 Then, in 1314, Öljaitü died and power passed to his son, Abu Sa'id Bahadur Khan, who sided with Ali-Shah.
 In 1318, Rashid al-Din was charged with having poisoned Öljaitü and was executed on July 13, at the age of seventy.
 His Jewish ancestry was referenced numerous times in the court.
 His head was carried around the city after the execution and people were chanting: "This is the head of the Jew who abused God's name, may God's curse be upon him."

 His property was confiscated and Rab'-e Rashidi, with its scriptorium and its precious copies, were turned over to the Mongol soldiery.
 A century later, during the reign of Timur's son Miran Shah, Rashid al-Din's bones were exhumed from the Muslim cemetery and reburied in the Jewish cemetery.

 National and political thoughts

-Rashid al-din was an Iranian patriot and also an admirer of the Iranian state traditions.
-The name of "Iran" is mentioned in his Jami' al-tawarikh, and he showed dislike for Mongols (whom they referred to as Turks).
+Rashid al-din has been described as an ardent Sunni Muslim, an Iranian patriot and an admirer of the Iranian state traditions.
+His letters intensely criticize the sub-national Mongol amirs (whom he referred to as "Turks"), who made the centralized administration of the Ilkhan difficult.
+However, his historical writings do not express the same anti-Mongol and Iranian patriotic views so clearly or frequently.
+The authorship of the letters, which do express them clearly, is disputed and many historians consider them a forgery, as explained above.